OCHA-DAP/hdx-python-api/README.md

         'dataset_date': dataset_date, # has to be MM/DD/YYYY
         'groups': iso
     })

+The dataset name should not contain special characters and hence if there is any chance of that, then it needs to be slugified.
+Slugifying is way of making a string valid within a URL (e.g. `ae` replaces `ä`).

 You can add metadata using the standard Python dictionary square brackets eg.